ThinkDataEd/curriculum/docs/unit3/lesson18.md

     <span style="color:grey">***“Are higher-rated sessions associated with time of day?”***</span>

-9. Once teams have generated their statistical questions, have them share out with the class.
+9. Once teams have generated their statistical investigative questions, have them share out with the class.
 Confirm that the questions are statistical and that they can be answered with the data the students propose to collect.
-As a class, decide on no more than 3 statistical questions to guide your campaign.

 10. Now that they have all the pieces of the campaign, evaluate whether it’s a reasonable and ethically sound campaign.
 Engage the class in a whole group discussion on the following